In digital marketing, your task is to find customers and lead them all the way through the sales funnel stages.

 In this article, I’ll go over a few of my favorites.

 A sales funnel is a step-by-step process involving some combination of advertising, blogging, social media outreach, email campaigns, conversion rate optimization (CRO), search engine optimization (SEO), retargeting, copywriting, SMS marketing, split-testing, and/or a variety of other possible strategies.

 Complicated?
 You bet.

-But again, we have the tools to guide us.
+But luckily, we have the tools to guide us.

-Even better: many of those tools are designed for specific points in each sales funnel stage.
+Even better: many of those tools are designed for specific points in each funnel stage.

 Sales Funnel Stage 1: Awareness